jamesmh/coravel/README.md

 ### Installation

-Coravel requires a few dependencies that the CLI will manage for you.
+Coravel requires the nuget package `Coravel` to get started.

-To install Coravel, run:
+Alternatively, you may install Coravel using the CLI (which will install the package for you):

 ```
 coravel install